For the most part, Social Media can be fun and engaging!

 - UWindsor's report to the Ministry of Colleges and Universities for the freedom of speech on campus.

-- Global Internet Forum to Counter Terrorism this is a platform that helps to identify and counter radicalist discourse and online recruitment.
+- Global Internet Forum to Counter Terrorism is a platform that helps to identify and counter radicalist discourse and online recruitment.

 Social Media (un)intended consequences